Vegan greek salads & adventures in Paxos Island!

 However, if you have any specific questions in regards to the island, I'll be very happy to answer in the comments!

-First time I travelled to Greece, Crete precisely, I looked like that :
+The first time I travelled to Greece, Crete precisely, I looked like that :

 I was 7-8 years young.
 Food-wise, I kept 4 excellents memories from it : greek salad (veggies, fêta), cretan pita ('bread' stuffed with fêta & drizzled with honey), tzatziki (cucumber & greek yoghurt) and Solero Shots (those sorbets in marble shapes, real' chemical, real' sweet, not greek at all, but we loved them and actually never found them back home again!).